julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 In Japanese *omamori*, mugwort is sometimes used in amulets for protection.
 In the Balkans, young women bathed in mugwort-infused water before Slava or solstice rituals.

+Mugwort’s strongest dream traditions appear around the solstices, especially Midsummer and the Twelve Nights, when prophetic dreams were believed to carry unusual power.

+For the full folklore of mugwort dream rites, read **[Solstice Dreaming: Mugwort, the Twelve Nights & Prophetic Sleep](/solstice-dreaming-mugwort/)**.

 ---

 ### **Dittany of Crete (*Origanum dictamnus*)**